This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 - Extremely reasonable price – best bang for your buck

-- At 83 pounds, it’s fairly heavy and bulky so it’s probably not the easiest to take on the go (tailgating or camping)
+- It’s fairly heavy and bulky so it’s probably not the easiest to take on the go (tailgating or camping)

-The Broil King 958050 Offset Smoker makes our best offset smoker under $1000 list precisely because of this.
-No stone was left unturned when it comes to the design, and 2mm steel was the material of choice for most of the base construction.
+The Broil King 958050 Offset Smoker makes our best offset smoker under the $1000 list precisely because of this.
+No stone was left unturned when it came to the design, and 2mm steel was the material of choice for most of the base construction.

 A special air vent system includes a chimney style stack with Roto-Draft damper technology.
 This is a huge plus and makes your life easy as the pitmaster when you need to adjust and control your smoke.